greatscottgadgets/ubertooth/host/doc/ubertooth-rx.md

    Fixed channel for all major modes.
 If not specified will sweep through all channels.

- - `-s` :
-   Sweep through channels in all major modes.
-See also: `-c`.

  - `-e <0-4>` :
    Maximum access code bit errors.
 [Default: 2]